trinerye/language_analytics_2024/assignment_1/readme.md

 |----------|---------|---------------------------------------------------------------------------|-----|--------|
 |--pipeline|-p       |Specifies the spaCy pipeline used for the linguistic analysis              |str  |TRUE    |
 |--encoding|-e       |Specifies which encoding to use to open the texts from the dataset|str  |TRUE    |

+Go to https://spacy.io/models to change the spaCy pipeline you want to work with and add it as a command-line argument when running the script.
+Remember to change the encoding accordingly to ensure the text is readable.

+*See standard encodings for python [here](https://docs.python.org/3/library/codecs.html#standard-encodings)*.

+This project uses the ``latin-1 encoding`` as the dataset contains Finnish letters.

 ## Results